 As we walk and talk I’m told Stockholm is built around Lake Mälaren making it feel spread out even though some of the islands are very small.

 The city is divided into neighbourhoods and Gamla stan turns out to be three islands made up of Stadsholmen, Riddarholmen and Helgeandsholmen.
-I rename these tourist islands and despite the hundreds of tour groups we get through without too much fuss.
+I rename these the tourist islands, and despite the hundreds of tour groups we get through without too much fuss.

 We pass the Royal Palace, Parliament Building, The Prime Minister’s home Sager House and City Hall where they come to feast after the Nobel Prizes have been handed out.
 This is where I’ll probably get mine!

-We also hit the quieter corners including the Rune stone carving, the narrowest street Mårten Trotzigs gränd (below) and the tiny statue Järnpojke or Iron Boy.
+We also hit the quieter corners including the Rune stone carving, the narrowest street Mårten Trotzigs gränd (below) and the tiny statue Järnpojke or Iron Boy (above).

 We finish on Plaza Stortorget filled with its mustard-coloured buildings that are the backdrop to many holiday snaps of Stockholm.
 It’s filled with cafes and people sitting out on the pavement in the 30C heat wave.